Syndace/python-doubleratchet/README.md

 ## Installation ##

-Install the latest release using pip (`pip install DoubleRatchet`) or manually from source by running `pip install .` (preferred) or `python setup.py install` in the cloned repository.
+Install the latest release using pip (`pip install DoubleRatchet`) or manually from source by running `pip install .` in the cloned repository.

 ## Differences to the Specification ##